Skip to main content

 Financial Implications

-Students need to buy one textbook – the Edexcel A level Anthology of Music – either new from the department at a subsidised price of £40 or second hand.
-Students pay a £10 contribution towards photocopying and approximately £15 for a concert trip in the Autumn Term (other music trips are optional).
+Students need to buy one textbook – the Edexcel A Level Anthology of Music – either new (cost £45) or second hand.
+Students pay a £10 contribution towards photocopying and approximately £20 for a concert trip in the Autumn Term (other music trips are optional).
 The College has a Student Support Fund for those students who have difficulty meeting these costs.
 Students can also apply for annual awards to help with costs such as ABRSM exams, instruments and courses.

 Entry Requirements